 Prolonged filling will result in an invalid sample, more and more media sinking to the bottom, while the water overflows.
 It is best to stop once the top black line is reached as per the photo.

-Once the sample has been collected, allow the bottle to stand for around 10 seconds to permit the media to settle to the bottom.
+Once the sample has been collected, allow the bottle to stand to permit the media to settle to the bottom.
 For finer media you may need to wait longer as it settles.